coral-xyz/anchor/docs/src/tutorials/tutorial-0.md

 ```
 solana-test-validator
 ```

+Then, shut it down.

+The test validator will be used when testing Anchor programs.
+Make sure to turn off the validator before you begin testing Anchor programs.

 ::: details
 As you'll see later, starting a localnet manually like this is not necessary when testing with Anchor,